nsofia20/portfolio/README.md

         cd C:\Users\Zsofi\Documents\Info 1\portfólió

-0.5 Add all new files if any
+1. Add all new files if any:

         git add -A

+2. Pull changes from remote depot:

+        git pull

-1. Commit with git:
+3. Commit with git:

         git commit -m "<Ide kell a messaget berakni>"

-3. Push the commit to github:
+4. Push the commit to github:

         git push -u origin main